LeviBorodenko/hybrid-face/README.md

 pre-commit run --all-files
 ```

-Don't forget to tell your contributors to also install and use pre-commit.

 Note: pre-commit hooks run on git commits and if they fix or make you fix some file, then you'll have to commit again.

-After this, you should go through all config files and folder names and set them up to your liking, e.g. remove `sst-python-boilerplate` and substitute it with your new package name.

 pre-commit: <http://pre-commit.com/>